Water and Sodium Balance

 Homeostasis is maintained as thirst-induced increased water intake decreases plasma osmolality.
 Low plasma osmolality in turn reduces thirst and inhibits vasopressin secretion, allowing the kidneys to once again produce dilute urine.

-The average daily fluid intake is about 2.5 L. In healthy adults, the amount needed to replace losses from the urine and other sources is approximately 1 to 1.5 L/day.
+The average daily fluid intake is approximately 2.7 L in healthy females and as high as 3.7 L in healthy males.
+The amount needed to replace losses from the urine and other sources is approximately 1 to 1.5 L/day.
 However, on a short-term basis, an average young adult with normal kidney function may ingest as little as 200 mL of water each day to excrete the nitrogenous and other wastes generated by cellular metabolism.
 More is needed in people with any loss of renal concentrating capacity.
-Renal concentrating capacity is lost in
+Renal concentrating capacity is lost in:

-Other obligatory water losses are mostly insensible losses from the lungs and skin, averaging about 0.4 to 0.5 mL/kg/hour or about 650 to 850 mL/day in a 70-kg adult; patients who are febrile lose additional water due to increased metabolic rate.
+Other obligatory water losses are mostly insensible losses from the lungs and skin, averaging approximately 0.4 to 0.5 mL/kg/hour or approximately 650 to 850 mL/day in a 70-kg adult; patients who are febrile lose additional water due to increased metabolic rate.
 Gastrointestinal losses are usually negligible, except when marked vomiting, diarrhea, or both occur.
 Sweat losses can be significant during environmental heat exposure or excessive exercise.

 Dehydration occurs when water intake (and a small amount produced by cellular respiration) is not adequate to replace water losses (excretion and insensible losses) (see Volume Depletion).